A new study (PDF) has found that people with certain personality traits are less likely to follow shelter in place rules.

 Personality traits and shelter in place obedience

-The study (PDF), published on October 15 in the journal American Psychologist, found that people who score low on the traits of neuroticism and openness to experience were less likely to shelter in place in the absence of stringent government measures.
+The study (PDF), which appeared on October 15 in the journal American Psychologist, found that people who score low on the traits of neuroticism and openness to experience are less likely to shelter in place in the absence of stringent government measures.
 But that tendency faded away when more restrictive government policies were put in place.

 “Initially, this was a bit astounding,” said lead author Friedrich Götz of the University of Cambridge.
 One would expect that people with low scores on the trait of openness would be less likely to disobey orders, not more.

 “Open individuals have traditionally been shown to be prone to risk taking, willing to deviate from cultural norms, and likely to seek out and approach novel and unfamiliar things,” said Götz.

 But openness is also related to accurate risk perceptions.
 And this may have led open individuals to make their own assessments of COVID-19 risk, and act accordingly.

 Another explanation for the findings could be political, according to Götz.
 People who score high on openness tend to be more liberal in their political beliefs.
 In the United States, compliance with social distancing rules appears to be strongly linked to partisanship.
 In particular, liberals are much more likely to comply than conservatives.

 Extraverts also less likely to shelter in place

 The researchers also found that people who scored high on extraversion were significantly less likely to shelter in place.
 But higher scores on the other four personality traits were associated with greater likelihood to shelter in place.
 These results were irrespective of how strictly the government enforced its policies.

 But, while people who scored low on openness and neuroticism were less likely to shelter in place when government policies were lenient, that tendency was reduced when stricter government policies were in place.

 Government policy versus the power of personality